o-biotech/public-web-docs/docs/tutorials/emotibit-esp32-board.md

 Once you confirm that messages are sending correctly, you can now go to [OpenBiotech](https://dashboard.openbiotech.co/) and see your messages in real time.

-## Part 7 - Understanding the Emotibit Data Payloads
+## Part 7 - Understanding the EmotiBit Data Payloads

 If you have done everything correctly, your payloads should look something like this: